-The main contribution of this paper lies in the deployment of a 5G standalone testbed, demonstrating its effectiveness through practical experiments.
+This paper's primary key contribution is deploying a 5G SA testbed, showcasing its efficacy through practical experiments.
 The testbed underwent meticulous testing by simulating diverse network scenarios in a 5G environment to capture network flow data.
-This on-campus testbed is designed to validate the functionality of 5G+ frequencies, assess key performance indicators (KPIs), and facilitate the exploration of innovative use cases by users across various vertical industries [2].
+This on-campus testbed is designed to validate the functionality of 5G+ frequencies, assess key performance indicators

+(KPIs), and facilitate the exploration of innovative use cases by users across various vertical industries [2].